 In addition, we operate as a holding company in a highly regulated industry.
 Humana Inc., our parent company, is dependent upon dividends and administrative expense reimbursements from our subsidiaries, most of which are subject to regulatory restrictions.
 We continue to maintain significant levels of aggregate excess statutory capital and surplus in our state-regulated operating subsidiaries.
 Cash, cash equivalents, and short-term investments at the parent company decreased to \$0.5 billion at December 31, 2023 from \$0.9 billion at December 31, 2022.
 This decrease primarily reflects common stock repurchases, repayment of maturing senior notes, capital expenditures, capital contributions to certain subsidiaries, cash dividends to shareholders and acquisitions, partially offset by net proceeds from the senior notes, dividends from insurance subsidiaries, such as our CenterWell segment, is generally not restricted by regulators.
+Our use of operating cash derived from our non-insurance subsidiaries, such as our CenterWell segment, is generally not restricted by regulators.
 Our regulated insurance subsidiaries paid dividends to our parent company of \$1.8 billion in 2023, \$1.3 billion in 2022, and \$1.6 billion in 2021.
 Subsidiary capital requirements from significant premium growth has impacted the amount of regulated subsidiary dividends over the last two years.
 Refer to our parent company financial statements and accompanying notes in Schedule I - Parent Company Financial Information.
 The amount of ordinary dividends that may be paid to our parent company in 2024 is approximately \$1.1 billion, in the aggregate.
 Actual dividends paid may vary due to consideration of excess statutory capital and surplus and expected future surplus requirements related to, for example, premium volume and product mix.